uk-gov-mirror/ministryofjustice.govuk_frontend_toolkit/README.md

 ## Testing changes to the toolkit

-Before merging changes into the [toolkit repo](https://github.com/alphagov/govuk_frontend_toolkit) you will need to test them in your project.
-In this case simple updating, as above, will not work as this only brings in commits from the master branch.
+Before merging changes you will need to test them in your project.
+In this case simple updating, as above, will not work as this only brings in commits from the master branch whereas your work is most likely on another branch.

 A submodule is a repositry itself so you can instead change into its directory & checkout the branch with the changes on: